Brig Bash

 Licensing

-The race is licensed by Scottish Athletics; the 2023 licence is here
+The race is licensed by Scottish Athletics; the 2024 licence is here.

 Race entry

-is via Entry Central, and normally opens in mid/late-May.
+is via Entry Central, and opens two days after our Tay Ten race.
 There are no on-the-night entries.
-300 places are typically available.
-The race is always popular with clubs from across Scotland – many of whom use the race as part of their championship series – and typically sells out quickly.
+325 places were available in 2024.
+The race is always popular with clubs from across Scotland – many of whom use the race as part of their championship/GP/etc series – and typically sells out quickly (inside 3 hrs in 2024!).
+Minimum entry age is 16.

 Updates